isomerpages/moe-presbyterianhigh/_distinctive-programmes/Applied Learning Programme.md

 <p>Our Tier 1 programme will also integrate <strong>AI literacy</strong> into
 the curriculum.
 Students will learn about the principles of AI, machine learning and the ethical considerations of using AI.
-They will also be empowered with the knowledge to use AI tools responsibly, as well as how to critically evaluate AI-generated information to make good discernment.</p>
+They will also be empowered with the knowledge to use AI tools responsibly, as well as to critically evaluate AI-generated information to make good discernment.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/2024/ALP/2_Tier_1.jpg">
 </div>